 The bacterial world that lives within the horse’s cecum and colon is as sensitive as it is diverse.
 There is a delicate balance between the colonization of beneficial and pathogenic microbes.
 When the scales tip toward the “bad” strains, there is a much higher chance of gastrointestinal dysbiosis, which may lead to systemic disease.
 High grain feeds, antibiotic treatments, stress from traveling or hard training and competition, and changes in feed type and volume can disrupt the delicate microbial balance within the GI tract.
 This opens the door wide for sickness and disease.
 Ben Buchanan, DVM, DACVIM, DACVECC at Brazos Valley Equine Hospitals (Navasosta) notes, “it is hard to comprehend the impact that the microbiome has on health.
 As more research is published, it will only validate that what was once an afterthought has a primary impact on health.
 The expanding knowledge base on the hindgut is incredible.
 The impact it has on not just GI health but overall condition continues to evolve how we look at nutrition.
 I think any GI case, whether that is weight loss, loose stool or chronic colic can be positively impacted by nutrition and manipulating the microbial population of the gut.”

-“I use probiotics with prebiotics routinely in the majority of our horses, as well as in post-operative colic cases to support healthy gastrointestinal function.”
+“I use probiotics with prebiotics routinely in the majority of our horses, as well as in post-operative colic cases to support normal gastrointestinal function.”

 Diana Hassell, DVM, PhD, Dipl.
 ACVS, ACVECC, Associate Professor of Equine Emergency Surgery & Critical Care at Colorado State University’s Veterinary Teaching Hospital

 There is a huge range of benefits for supplementing with pre- and probiotics and also a wide range of equine ages and stages that could benefit from supplementation.
-Today, there are many instances in which probiotics are commonly recommended to support digestive health.
+Today, there are many instances in which probiotics are commonly recommended including those suffering from gastrointestinal upset, as well as those horses that occasionally are susceptible to it.
 And there are other lesser thought of instances where probiotics may be included as part of a wellness protocol.
 Horses during certain treatments should be put on probiotics as medications not only kill off harmful bacteria but kill off the beneficial organisms in the process.
 Associate Professor of Equine Emergency Surgery & Critical Care at Colorado State University’s Veterinary Teaching Hospital, Diana Hassell, DVM, PhD, Dipl.
 ACVS, ACVECC, says, “I use probiotics with prebiotics routinely in the majority of our horses, as well as in post-operative colic cases to support healthy gastrointestinal function.”
 Growing foals may also benefit from probiotic supplementation as they are actively acquiring microflora from the environment.
-Horses acclimating to stressors of all different varieties — including travel, competition, illness, dietary change or environmental change — should be receiving probiotic therapy.
-Senior horses eventually lose the ability to absorb several nutrients; probiotics can support digestive efficiency and aid in nutrient absorption, particularly if the horse is having difficulty maintaining body condition.
-Virtually any horse could benefit from daily probiotics due to their strong correlation with gastrointestinal balance and the direct effect on immune function.
+Horses acclimating to stressors of all different varieties — including travel, competition, illness, dietary change or environmental change — should be receiving probiotic support.
+Senior horses eventually lose the ability to absorb several nutrients; probiotics can support digestive efficiency and nutrient absorption, particularly if the horse is having difficulty maintaining body condition.
+Virtually any horse could benefit from daily probiotics due to their strong correlation with gastrointestinal balance.

 This daily probiotic formula provides both prebiotics and probiotics to support digestion and hindgut health.
 The prebiotics nourish the "good" bacteria in the gut, and support the digestion of fiber.Learn more